lwerdna/workbench/yubico/README.md

 * don't use the yubikey personalization tool in Linux, 'cause it's impossible to compile!
 * don't use the command-line personalization tool in Linux (ykpers), it won't detect
 * DON'T THINK THIS IS ANYTHING LIKE A TYPICAL YUBICO PRODUCT, IT'S U2F ONLY
+* don't be scared of USB like I was, there's an indispensable guide called "USB in a NutShell" at http://www.beyondlogic.org/usbnutshell/usb1.shtml and you just have to skim the "device descriptors" section for cursory idea of what device, configuration, interface, and endpoint mean